unicef/magicbox-settlement-monitoring/docs/CONTRIBUTING.md

 - Data acquisition
 	- List of coordinates for the settlements of interest (formal or informal).
 	- Create dataset of public satellite imagery containing each settlement
-- Contour detection and size estimation
+- Contour detection and size estimation (At this stage, a square meter estimate should be enough.
+However, it is important to keep in mind that ultimately, the most useable size metric is `population`.)
 - Validate results visually or with existing location datasets.

 ### Task I-b (Optional - Not needed if results of Phase I are satisfactory)